|A photo of Another City by Pham Ngoc Lan on the official website of Berlinale Shorts category. — Photo berlinale.de

 The 25-minute film features veteran actress Minh Chau and emerging actress Thuy Anh.

 "My role is that of a young girl who is at the crossroads of her life.
-Finally, she decides to change it to have a better life," Thuy Anh said.
+Finally, she decides to change her life to have a better life," Thuy Anh said.

 "I'm very happy that Another City has been selected for the Berlinale Shorts category.
 This is my second film that is competing at a major international film festival," she said.

-Born in 1987, Hanoian Lan graduated in urban planning from the Ha Noi Architecture University.
+Born in 1987, Hanoian Lan graduated in urban planning from the Ha Noi Architecture University in Viet Nam.
 He engaged in filmmaking to capture the whimsicality of human life.

 His interest lies in human relationships in urban settings, in which the cityscapes deeply affect people's consciousness.